 Puff Puff Recipe Variations

-I have seen quite a few different versions of of this.
-You can make some coconut puff puff a cinnamon version, a chocolate version, a cinnamon, banana or fruit version and even savoury puff puff with spices and green.
-Basically if you like it, you can put it in the batter and you are good to go.
+I have seen quite a few different versions of this.
+You can make some coconut Puff Puff, a cinnamon version, a chocolate version, a cinnamon, banana or fruit version and even savoury Puff Puff with spices and green.
+Basically, if you like it, you can put it in the batter and you are good to go.

 African flavours – is the spot on my blog where I share traditional Sierra Leonean recipes, African recipes and African fusion recipes.